 - Non-degree students are limited to 2¼ credits per each regular term (except employees and retirees who are limited to 1 credit) and 1 credit per summer term without permission of the Enrollment Policies Committee.

-- All community members accepted in the non-degree program will be required to meet with the Assistant Registrar (115 Lincoln Hall) to register for classes.
+- All community members accepted in the non-degree program will be required to work with the Associate Registrar (First Floor Lincoln Hall) to register for classes.

 - Enrollment in courses as a non-degree student may require meeting the course prerequisite or obtaining instructor permission to register for a course.